-- (7) (8) In all cases where shoreline hardening is allowed, revegetation (including consideration of incorporating living shorelines) shall be required with native shoreline vegetation appropriate to tidal and upland sections of the shoreline.
-This vegetation shall be protected and maintained in accordance with a PAMP approved by the Martin County Growth Management Department.
-This requirement is intended to provide scenic buffering along the waterway and to improve and/or maintain the biological functions of the shoreline projection zone. - (8) (9) For residential lots of record, retaining walls for construction of primary or accessory structures located landward of the shoreline protection zone (Policy 8.1C.1(1)) can be placed up to five feet waterward of the shoreline protection zone line. if The slopes waterward of the retaining wall are to shall be maintained and the transition zone remainder of the shoreline protection zone shall be is replanted in native vegetation compatible with elevations and proximity to water; and, provided that all zoning district setback criteria are met.
+- (78) In all cases where shoreline hardening is allowed, revegetation (including consideration of incorporating living shorelines, natural and nature-based features) shall be required with native shoreline vegetation appropriate to tidal and upland sections of the shoreline.
+This vegetation shall be protected and maintained in accordance with a PAMP approved by the Martin County Growth Management Department, where required.
+This requirement is intended to provide scenic buffering along the waterway, provide shoreline protection, and to improve and/or maintain the biological functions of the shoreline projection zone. - (89) For residential lots of record, retaining walls for construction of primary or accessory structures located landward of the shoreline protection zone (Policy 8.1C.1(1)) can be placed up to five feet waterward of the shoreline protection zone line.
+The if-slopes waterward of the retaining wall shall are to be maintained and the transition zone remainder of the shoreline protection zone shall be is-replanted in native vegetation compatible with elevations and proximity to water; and, provided that all zoning district setback criteria are met.